OkoyeApps/nodejs_learnable_crashcource/README.md

 # nodejs_learnable_crashcource
 crash course for learnable node js class

-This is simulation of writing and reading to a file.
+This is simulation of writing and reading to/from a file.
-It uses promises.

 Implemented with express.js as the only dependency
-It does not follow it fork structure and pattern
+It does not follow it fork structure and pattern, thus it uses promises, and expressjs.

 ## Usage
 On console do: `mom install` to the only dependency